Xilinx/Vitis_Libraries/data_analytics/L2/demos/text/log_analyzer/README.md

 ## Example Output

 The testbench of process it via the engine and compare to the expected result, displaying the worst case difference.
-For example, the following is the key information from the software emulation:
+For example, the following is the key information from the hardware emulation:

 ```
     ----------------------log analyzer----------------